Non-Lethal Bottomless Pits

 - Dark Castle has a variation on this that's both better and worse.
 Whenever you fall down a Bottomless Pit, you always get kicked into the Trouble dungeon levels as punishment for your sloppiness.

-- In a departure from the earlier games in the Crash Bandicoot series (except for one instance in the level "Un-Bearable" in Crash Bandicoot 2: Cortex Strikes Back and the motorcycle levels in Crash Bandicoot 3: Warped), Crash of the Titans and Crash Mind Over Mutant featured these.
+- In a departure from the earlier games in the Crash Bandicoot series (except for one instance in the level "Un-Bearable" in Crash Bandicoot 2: Cortex Strikes Back and the motorcycle levels in Crash Bandicoot 3: Warped), Crash of the Titans and Crash: Mind Over Mutant featured these.
 It was made all the more blatant in the latter game, in which the lives system was dropped.

-- Similar to Dark Castle, La-Mulana's Bonus Level Of Hell has many pits that, instead of dropping you into the room below like most of the game, whisk you away to a magical place called the Land of Hell, where you have to kill all the (rather annoying) enemies in the room to open an exit back to the rest of the dungeon, probably forcing you to retrace your steps for several rooms.
+- La-Mulana's Bonus Level Of Hell has many pits that, instead of dropping you into the room below like most of the game, whisk you away to a magical place called the Land of Hell, where you have to kill all the (rather annoying) enemies in the room to open an exit back to the rest of the dungeon, probably forcing you to retrace your steps for several rooms.
 Oh, there's also an innocuous-looking ladder that sends you back to the beginning, but that's neither here nor there.

 - The third Land of Hell has pits of its own; falling into one drops you back into the second one, wiping out even more of your progress.